GabeScott/standard-works-vault/General Conference/1996 October - The Savior Is Counting on You.md

 The Lord and his living prophets are counting on you to avoid the trash that surrounds you in the media.
 When anyone chooses to ignore or defiantly go against the counsel of the living prophet, he is on very shaky ground.

-Remember that when Joseph was tempted by Potiphar’s wife to be immoral with her, he “fled, and got him out” (Gen. 39:12).
+Remember that when Joseph was tempted by Potiphar’s wife to be immoral with her, he “fled, and got him out” ([[Genesis 39.12|Gen. 39:12]]).

 Temptations are all around us, and today with the advent of the Internet, they are increasing.
 There is much that is positive in the world of the media, but there is so much that is negative.
 If we permit ourselves to become involved with the negative, there will be much more cause for the devil to laugh and his angels to rejoice.

-Finally, the Savior is counting on you to be worthy to enter the temple and to fill an honorable mission.
+**Finally, the Savior is counting on you to be worthy to enter the temple and to fill an honorable mission.**

 An acquaintance of mine grew up not far from here.
 By the time he was 14 years old, he was over six feet tall and very uncoordinated.
 He said, “One afternoon when I was in a 10th-grade seminary class, the Spirit really touched me.
 I came to know that the gospel literally was true.
 I made up my mind that day that I wanted to serve the Lord in any way I could.”